 - Experience chest pain or the sensation of a 'thumping heart' (palpitations).

 If the attack happens again or you do not feel completely back to normal, you should also seek urgent medical attention.
 In all other cases, you should see your GP.
 If you have lots of attacks, or you hurt yourself because of the faints, your GP may want you to see a specialist.
 He or she may also want you to see a specialist if your faints could affect your driving.

 You will need to find the underlying cause and try to address it if possible.
 Common faints are by far the most common cause.
 Many people who faint know when it tends to happen and how to avoid attacks.

 What is the outlook (prognosis)?

 This depends on the underlying cause but is generally very good.
-In young people when the blackouts are not associated with any underlying heart or nervous system problem, there is no increased risk.
-In older people, any increased risk is due to the underlying condition and the risk from falling.
+In young people, when the blackouts are not associated with any heart or nervous system problem, there is nothing to worry about.
+In older people, there may be a risk to your health but this is due to the underlying condition and the risks from falling.